-Overall responsibility for data collection lies with the Chief Investigator.
-Data will be handled, computerised and stored in accordance with the Data Protection Act 1998.
+All of the data collected will be kept strictly confidential and will be managed in accordance with the General Data Protection Regulation (GDPR).
 Identifiable data will be stored in a separate, limited-access database.
 Paper copies of study-related documentation will be annotated, signed and dated, and filed in the medical notes.
 The overall quality and retention of study data is the responsibility of the Chief Investigator.
 All study data will be retained in accordance with the latest Directive on GCP (2005/28/EC) and local policy.